prio-data/climate_extremes/README.md

     ```

 3. **Python Dependencies**
-    The required Python packages can be installed using the provided `install_dependencies.py` file.
+    The required Python packages can be installed using the provided `requirements.txt` file.
 To install them, run:

     ```bash
-    python install_dependencies.py
+    pip install -r requirements.txt
     ```
 4. **Consult ETCCDI Index Options**
     Please reference the user guide provided by ECMWF: